The 3 Hidden Costs of Sales Compensation Software Ownership

 Last week, we talked about how to work out how much your sales compensation software costs.
 There were the typical, accountable costs of initial setup, subscription, and resources to manage the software.
 But we also mentioned several hidden costs, including “shadow accounting” and missed opportunity costs.

-This article will use our experience with enterprise ICM software to demonstrate why these are significantly more costly than most businesses realize and give you some suggestions on how to avoid them.
+This article will use our experience with enterprise ICM software to demonstrate why these are significantly more costly than most businesses realize and give you some suggestions on how to avoid these hidden expenses.

 Cost 1: Shadow Accounting